Hierarchical certification of nonclassical network correlations: Discussion

-\textbf{Discussion}.
-In this work we have provided Bell-like inequalities that witness genuinely quantum phenomena in networks, in the sense that their violations by particular distributions guarantee that these cannot be reproduced when at least one of the sources in the network is classical.
-We have done so using two different assumptions on the non-classical sources, namely (i) that they are only constrained by the no-signaling principle, and (ii) that they distribute systems described by quantum mechanics.
-The former leads to a hierarchy of levels of network nonlocality, that interpolates from the standard definition of network nonlocality \cite{networkReview} to that of full network nonlocality \cite{Alej2022}.
-The latter gives rise to an analogous hierarchy, that has looser requirements for experimental observations and is thus more suitable for applications in quantum communication.
-For instance, detection of FNN ($\ell=1$) in the star network with $n=3$ via the analogous of Eq.~\eqref{starn} is not possible with noisy versions of the generalized EPR states considered throughout for any visibility, while detection of FQNN is possible when the product of the states' visibilities exceeds $2^{-1/6}\approx0.891$.
+In this work we have provided Bell-like inequalities that witness genuinely quantum phenomena in networks, in the sense that their violations by particular distributions guarantee that these cannot be reproduced when at least a number of the sources in the network are classical.
+We have done so using two different assumptions on the nonclassical sources.
+First we assumed that they are only constrained by the no-signaling principle.
+This leads to a hierarchy of levels of network nonlocality, that interpolates from the standard definition of network nonlocality \cite{networkReview} to that of full network nonlocality \cite{Alej2022}.
+Second, we assumed that the sources distribute systems described by quantum mechanics.
+This gives rise to a hierarchy analogous to the previous one, that has milder requirements for experimental observations and is thus more suitable for applications in quantum communication.
+More concretely, we have provided Bell-like inequalities whose violation guarantees (i) $n/2$-QNN and $\ell$-NN in the $n$-partite chain network (Eq.~\eqref{nlchain}, and Eq.~\eqref{DD15} in Appendix \ref{app:nlchain}, respectively), (ii) $\ell$-NN and $\ell$-QNN for any $\ell$ in the $n+1$-partite star network (Eqs. \eqref{F9} and \eqref{FF5}, respectively), and (iii) FNN in arbitrary chain and star networks (Eqs.~\eqref{chainl} and \eqref{starl}, respectively).

+Being able to guarantee, from observed statistics, the absence of classical sources in a network is an important step in the development of network-based quantum information protocols.
+Concrete protocols exist, for instance for quantum conference key agreement \cite{Hahn2020,Das2021,Pickston2023} or quantum secret sharing \cite{Moreno2020,Luo2022}.
+However, their proofs of security rely on guaranteeing global multipartite nonclassicality, which leads to demanding requirements.
+Our work paves the way to the development of protocols and security proofs that exploit the network structure, which has received limited attention so far \cite{Lee2018,Qinflation,Luo2022}.
+Indeed, consider the $n+1$-partite star network.
+Following Refs.~\cite{Lee2018,Luo2022} one can bound the predictive power of an adversary for all outcomes $\va$ by the value obtained in Eq.~\eqref{FF5} via

+where $D(p,q)$ is the total variation distance between distributions $p$ and $q$, and $\mathcal{S}_\ell$ is the value achieved for Eq.~\eqref{FF5}.
+By substituting the bounds for $\mathcal{S}_\ell$ in Eq.~\eqref{FF5}, it is possible to bound the predictive power of an eavesdropper if the existence of $\ell$ classical sources in the network cannot be discarded.
+This, and more importantly, the demonstrations of quantum realizations that lead to FNN and FQNN that we show in this work, strongly motivate the development of novel quantum information protocols tailored to networks.